CenterForOpenScience/ROSIEBot/README.md

 Crawl and scrape the site.
 Must include date marker `--dm=<DATE>`, where `<DATE>` is the date of last scrape in the form **YYYY-MM-DDTHH:MM:SS.000**, ex.
 1970-06-15T00:00:00.000

-This is where specifying `--nodes` (projects), `--registrations`, `--users`, `--institutions` is possible.
-If none are specified, all are included by default.
+This is where specifying `--nodes` (projects), `--registrations`, `--users`, `--institutions` is necessary.

-When projects are included, whether explicitly or by default, the following flags may be used to include project pages:
+When projects are included, the following flags may be used to include project pages:

 - `-d` : dashboard
 - `-f` : files page